Fishhook Injuries - Topic Overview

 eye, muscles, tendons, ligaments, or bones.
 A fishhook injury is more serious

-- A fishhook is in or near an eye.
-Be sure to know
+- A fishhook is in or near an eye, so it's important to know first aid measures.

 - A barb can't be removed using home